Big Island Green Sand Beach

 Get ready to have so much fun at this beach.

 Take a walk on the beach: One of the main activities is to take a walk on the Green Sand Beach itself.
-Once you're on Green Sand Beach, you can explore the tide pools and visit some exciting rock formations (including a blowhole).
+Once on Green Sand Beach, you can also explore some exciting cliff rock formations.

 Digging for shells and sea glass: if you're looking for a relaxing activity to do on the Big Island, I would recommend going here.
 You can spend hours just digging and finding extraordinary treasures in the sand.